 A final note by Dr. McGonigal.
 Even people who are dealing with a great deal of stress have no increase in mortality if they also reach out to help others.

 I don’t mean for a moment to minimize dangerously depleting forms of stress, especially long-term stress.
 I’ve had some miseries the last few years that include having to cancel a book contract, getting a difficult diagnosis, and someone I love removing me from her life.
-My family has been on a crisis hamster wheel too including financial problems, health complication, and my husband being life-flighted from one hospital to another last month.
+My family’s crisis hamster wheel has included financial problems, health complication, and my husband being life-flighted from one hospital to another last month.
 (He’s going to be okay.)

 I acknowledge there are much larger stress-related issues undermining people.
 Some of us are temperamentally more sensitive to stress, many of us are permanently affected by adverse childhood experiences, and many deal every day with the crushing effects of poverty, prejudice, and violence.

 Right now I am bringing in an armload of fresh tomatoes.
 There’s dirt under my fingernails and a remnants of the straw we use for mulch falling from my knees.
 I affirm to myself that my obligations stem from work I love.
 That I’m eager to volunteer in a new program.
-That our insurance bills result from medical interventions that made a positive difference.
+That our insurance bills result from positive medical interventions.
 That I am grateful to the core for every loved one coming here tomorrow.
-When I reframe these small stresses into blessings it makes all the difference.
+Reframing these small stresses into blessings it makes all the difference.